-Various types of subsidy-based instruments or tax incentives can also be used to encourage and support recycling activities, either in combination with one of the tax-based instruments discussed in Sections 2.1 and 2.2 (and in more detail in Section 3), or funded via the general fiscus.
-One such instrument is a recycling subsidy, in which government provides a payment either per unit or per kg of material recycled, or as a lump-sum grant to communities or recycling centres (e.g. as is common in the United States).
-Alternatively, government could provide tax credits or rebates for recycling (or for recycling investment); whereby it provides tax relief to anyone who recycles or who invests in recycling infrastructure.
-In either case, funding for the instrument could be raised either via a complementary tax-based instrument, such as a product tax or advance recycling fee; or from elsewhere21.
+centres (e.g. as is common in the United States).
+Alternatively, Government could provide tax credits or rebates for recycling (or for recycling investment); whereby it provides tax relief to anyone who recycles or who invests in recycling infrastructure.
+In either case, funding for the instrument could be raised either via a complementary tax-based instrument, such as a product tax or advance recycling fee; or from elsewhere.

-Subsidies can also be in the form of grants to provide financial incentives for the improvement of various aspects of solid waste management, including research and development, as in Denmark, Finland, Japan and (previously) the USA.
-Other possible instruments include preferential tax treatment for commendable waste management practices or initiatives (as in the USA and Poland), and tax credits to industries using recycled materials.
+Subsidies can also be in the form of grants to provide financial incentives for the improvement of various aspects of solid waste management, including research and development.
+Other possible instruments include preferential tax treatment for commendable waste management practices or initiatives, and tax credits to industries using recycled materials.
 Various other types of tax relief, rebates and concessions can be used.
 Government can also extend preferential price treatment in its procurement practices to suppliers using recycled content.
 Finally, various forms of support can be provided to stabilise the market for recyclable materials, such as price supports for the establishment of materials banks; the guarantee of an income for a recycling plant or facility; or the institution of investment grants, accelerated depreciation, and soft loans designed to encourage private enterprises to implement resource recovery activities.

 Since the focus of the NPSWM is on possible charges for implementation in the management of waste in South Africa, subsidy-based instruments are not elaborated on further in this document.
-However, these are all possible economic instruments which the Department of Trade and Industry
+However, these are all possible economic instruments which the Department of Trade and Industry (the dtl) and National Treasury can explore to support the development of downstream recycling and recovery markets.